3 February–19 March

 The 2010 JADA judge was Julie Ewington a curator, writer and broadcaster who specialises in contemporary art.
 She is currently curatorial Manager, Australian Art at Queensland Art Gallery.
 Julie is an expert on contemporary Southeast Asian art, working on the Asia-Pacific Triennial of Contemporary Art series at Queensland Art Gallery.

-She curated the 2005 Fiona Hall exhibition; was lead curator for Contemporary Australia: Optimism in 2008 and continues to curate Collection displays, producing a range of texts, including co-editing Brought to Light, the two-volume anthology on the Queensland Art Gallery’s Australian collection, published in 1998 and 2007.
+She curated the 2005 Fiona Hall exhibition; was the lead curator for Contemporary Australia: Optimism in 2008 and continues to curate Collection displays, producing a range of texts, including co-editing Brought to Light, the two-volume anthology on the Queensland Art Gallery’s Australian collection, published in 1998 and 2007.

 5 May–4 June